-We babble about love, love, love, but love is truth–that is loved.
-Only the saints really love, being one with the God Who is love.
+We babble about love, love, love, but love is truth–truth that is loved.
+Only the saints really love, being one with the God who is love.
 And they are always truthful with us.
 Even more, they only love the true part of us and oppose the false part.
 They are never the friend of our ego, nor will they ever accommodate it.
 And they will not force or demand us to follow the right way.
 That is all in our hands.
 Yet they speak only for our welfare.
 Those who act otherwise are not holy but unholy, slaves of their own “sacred” egos, and uninterested in our genuine welfare.

-Krishna and the Apostles speak like this because we are the divine Self–“Christ in you, the hope of glory” (Colossians 1:27).
+Krishna and the Apostles speak like this because we are the divine Self: “Christ in you, the hope of glory” (Colossians 1:27).
 It is too bad that Christians do not believe the words of Saint Paul: “God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ” (II Corinthians 4:6).

-“Abandoning all duties, take refuge in Me alone.
-I shall liberate you from all evils; do not grieve” (18:66).
+Abandoning all duties, take refuge in me alone; then I shall free you from all demerits, do not grieve (18:66).

 When our consciousness is so fixed on God, so merged in God that it becomes God, then all evils shall fall away like the shadows they are, and we shall live in the Light as that Light.
 Where then, shall grief be?
 Krishna brings up this subject because it was Arjuna’s grief that sparked the entire discourse.
 So we have come full circle with him.

 This should not be spoken of by you at any time to one who is without tapasya, nor to one who is not dedicated, nor to one who does not desire to listen, nor to one who speaks evil of (mocks) me (18:67).

 Two words here need a good look.